Install Microsoft Authenticator

 About Microsoft Authenticator

-Microsoft Authenticator is a mobile application for Android and iOS to sign in to your Microsoft account and associated mobile apps, reducing the number of times your password is required.
+Microsoft Authenticator is a mobile application for Android and iOS to sign in to your Microsoft account and associated mobile apps, reducing the number of M365 logins on mobile devices.

-Once installed, the app enables one sign-in for all Microsoft 365 (M365) applications on your mobile device.
-Applications include Outlook, Teams, Microsoft 365 (Office), SharePoint, and more.
+At Michigan Medicine, the Microsoft Authenticator is beneficial if you use multiple Microsoft applications on your phone.
+The app enables one sign-in to all Microsoft 365 (M365) applications at once.
+Applications include Outlook, Teams, Microsoft 365 (Office apps), SharePoint, and more.
+Two-factor authentication is still required at login.

-At Michigan Medicine, you will be asked to reauthenticate to the Authenticator app with your credentials every five days, per organization policy.
+You will be asked to re-authenticate to M365 every five days, per organization policy.

 This application can be used on any device on the Android or iOS platforms.
 To access Michigan Medicine M365 applications also requires Intune.
 Currently, Microsoft Authenticator is not available for computers (PCs, Macs, Linux).